datacarpentry/semester-biology/docs/manage-exercises.md

 ```

 - Open a new text file.
 Determine the `topic` and `title` of your new exercise
-and name the file with the format `topic-title-language.md` in the
+and name the file with the format `Topic-title-language.md` in the
 `exercises/` directory.
-For example the file named `Making-choices-choice-operators-R.md` will have front matter like:
+The file name must start with a capital letter and otherwise follows a general capitalization scheme, such as `Making-choices-choice-operators-R.md` that is derived from the following front matter:

 ```
 ---